OULibraries/docker-workshop/README.md

 ensure that the application deployed correctly.
 Also make sure to sign the guestbook a few times and restart the application stack to ensure that your guestbook entries are persistent.

+### 8. Check your solutions.

+You can check your completed Dockerfiles and docker-compose.yml against the solutions provided in the `solutions` branch of this repo.
+That branch also contains the Docker and docker-compose commands required for each section in part 3 inline in the README.